 Anisometropia is a significant difference between the refractive errors of the 2 eyes (usually > 3 diopters).
 When corrected with eyeglasses, a difference in image size (aniseikonia) is produced; it can lead to difficulties with fusion of the 2 differently sized images and even to suppression of one of the images.

 The primary symptom of refractive errors is blurred vision for distant objects, near objects, or both.
-Sometimes the excessive ciliary muscle tone can cause headaches.
-Prolonged squinting and frowning with ocular use can also lead to headaches.
-Occasionally, excessive staring can lead to ocular surface desiccation, causing eye irritation, itching, visual fatigue, foreign body sensation, and redness.
+Headache may result from excessive compensatory ciliary muscle tone or prolonged squinting and frowning.
+Refractive error can contribute to eyestrain (eye discomfort and fatigue), in which excessive staring (eg, at a computer screen) can lead to ocular surface desiccation, causing eye irritation, itching, visual fatigue, foreign body sensation, and redness.
 Frowning and squinting when reading and excessive blinking or rubbing of the eyes are symptoms of refractive error in children.

 Visual acuity testing and refraction (determination of refractive error) as needed should be done every 1 or 2 years.
 Screening children's visual acuity helps detect refractive errors before they interfere with learning.
 A comprehensive eye examination Evaluation of the Ophthalmologic Patient The eye can be examined with routine equipment, including a standard ophthalmoscope; thorough examination requires special equipment and evaluation by an ophthalmologist.
 History includes location... read more , done by an ophthalmologist or an optometrist, should accompany refraction.

 Treatments for refractive errors include eyeglasses, contact lenses Contact Lenses Contact lenses provide better peripheral vision than do eyeglasses and can be prescribed to correct the following: Myopia Hyperopia Astigmatism Anisometropia read more , and refractive surgery Refractive Surgery Corneal refractive surgery alters the curvature of the cornea to focus light more precisely on the retina.
-The goal of refractive surgery is to decrease dependence on eyeglasses or contact lenses... read more .
+(See Overview of Refractive Error.)
+The goal of refractive surgery is to decrease dependence... read more .